francois-rozet/dawgz/README.md

 π ≈ 3.141865
 ```

-Alternatively, on a Slurm HPC cluster, changing the backend to `'slurm'` results in the following job queue.
+Alternatively, on a Slurm HPC cluster, changing the backend to `"slurm"` results in the following job queue.

 ```
 $ squeue -u username